adibaba/LauNuts/README.md

 # LauNuts

-Generator for the LauNuts website
+Generator for the LauNuts website (currently not in use)